- Emergency Preparedness

 Riding Out a Disaster

-Can you go it alone for three days?
+Can you go without communications alone for three days?
 Would you be ready to ride it out if an earthquake hit today?
-Would you be self-sufficient if an earthquake or flood event hits Yountville and the Napa Valley?
-In the event of a major incident, our residents need to assume there could be limited help in the initial hours before emergency first-responders from outside the area arrive to help our local Napa Sheriff and CalFire Departments.
+Would you be self-sufficient if a power outage or flood event hits Yountville and all of Napa County?
+In the event of a major incident, our residents need to assume there could be limited help in the initial hours before emergency first-responders from outside the area arrive to help our Town and provide support to our Sheriff's Office and CalFire Department.

-The best thing you can to help yourself is to be prepared so that you can take care of yourself, your family and your neighbors.
-Check out our 7 Ps for Preparedness list, then prepare a plan, print it out, and share it with the members of your household.
-Discuss and update your plan regularly.
-Also, visit our Emergency Shelter and how to build an Emergency Kit pages.
+The best thing you can do is to be prepared so that you can take care of yourself, your loved ones, and your neighbors.
+Check out our 7 Ps for Preparedness (PDF) list so you can be ready to take action.
+Then prepare a plan, print it out, and share it with the members of your household.
+Make sure to discuss it and update your plan regularly.

 First, Take Care of Loved Ones

-Here are some general tips on what to do before, during and after an emergency, developed by the California Governor's Office of Emergencies Services to help you get ready to ride it out.
+Here are some general tips developed by the California Governor's Office of Emergencies Services on what to do before, during and after an emergency to help you get ready to ride out an extended emergency.

 The first 72 hours after a disaster are critical.
 Electricity, gas, water, and telephones (landlines and cell) may not be working.
 In addition, public safety services such as police, fire department and public works personnel will be busy responding to the incident.
 You should be prepared to be self-sufficient (able to live without easily accessible running water, electricity and/or gas, telephones, and assistance from safety services) for at least three days following a disaster.
 To do so, keep on hand in a central location the following: